118 U.S. 394

 The constitution of California, adopted in 1879, exempts from taxation growing crops, property used exclusively for public schools, and such as may belong to the United States, or to that state, or to any of her county or municipal corporations, and declares that the legislature ‘may provide, except in the case of credits secured by mortgage or trust deed, for a reduction from credits of debts due to bona fide residents’ of the state.
 It is provided in the first section of article 13 that, with these exceptions, ‘all property in the state, not exempt under the laws of the United States, shall be taxed in proportion to its value, to be ascertained as provided by law.
 The word ‘property,’ as used in this article and section, is hereby declared to include moneys, credits, bonds, stocks, dues, franchises, and all other matters and things, real, personal, and mixed, capable of private ownership.’

-The fourth section of the same article provides: ‘A mortgage, deed of trust, contract, or other obligation by which a debt is secured, shall, for the purposes of assessment and taxation, be deemed and treated as an interest in the property affected thereby.
-Except as to railroad and other quasi public corporations, in case of debts so secured, the value of the property affected by such mortgage, deed of trust, contract, or obligation, less the value of such security, shall be assessed and taxed to the owner of the property, and the value of such security shall be assessed and taxed to the owner thereof, in the county, city, or district in which the property affected thereby is situate.
-The taxes so levied shall be a lien upon the property and security, and may be paid by either party to such security.
-If paid by the owner of the security, the tax so levied upon the property affected thereby shall become a part of the debt so secured; if the owner of the property shall pay the tax so levied on such security, it shall constitute a payment thereon, and to the extent of such payment, a full discharge thereof: Provided, that if any such security or indebtedness shall be paid by any such debtor or debtors, after assessment and before the tax levy, the amount of such levy may likewise be retained by such debtor or debtors, and shall be computed according to the tax levy of the preceding year.’
+The fourth section of the same article provides: “A mortgage, deed of trust, contract, or other obligation by which a debt is secured shall, for purposes of assessment and taxation, be deemed and treated as an interest in the property affected thereby.
+Except as to railroad and other quasi-public corporations, in the case of debts so secured, the value of the property affected by such mortgage, deed of trust, contract, or obligation, less the value of such security, shall be assessed and taxed to the property owner, while the security’s value is taxed to the security’s owner, in the relevant county, city, or district.
+The taxes so levied shall be a lien upon the property and security, and may be paid by either party.
+If paid by the security owner, the tax levied on the property shall become part of the debt secured.
+If the property owner pays the tax levied on such security, it shall constitute a payment thereon, fully discharging it to the extent of such payment.
+Provided that if any such security or indebtedness shall be paid by any such debtor after assessment and before the tax levy, the amount of such levy may likewise be retained by such debtor, computed according to the previous year’s tax levy.”

 The ninth section makes provision for the election of a state board of equalization, ‘whose duty it shall be to equalize the valuation of the taxable property of the several counties in the state for the purpose of taxation.’
 The boards of supervisors of the several counties constitute boards of equalization for their respective counties, and they equalize the valuation of the taxable property therein for purposes of taxation; assessments, whether by the state or county boards, to ‘conform to the true value in money of the property’ contained in the assessment roll.
 Id. s 9.